zero-one-group/geni/README.md

     show)
 ```

 Note that functions such as `remove` and `filter` accept the Spark Dataset in the first argument.
-This departure from Clojure's idioms is to emulate Scala's method chaining with the threading macro `->`.
+This unfortunate departure from Clojure's idioms is necessary to emulate Scala's method chaining with the threading macro `->`.

 ## Basic Examples